 There are multiple options to pay university fees in Australia: by local or overseas bank transfer, online credit card payment and Bpay.

-International students in Australia rely on their funds and savings back in their home country, parents’ financial sources or also by supporting themselves by working while studying in Australia.
+International students in Australia rely on their funds and savings back in their home country, their parents’ financial sources or also by supporting themselves by working while studying in Australia.

 Usually, international students in Australia pay full tuition fees unless they have received scholarships, discounts or special considerations.